How to take QA call auditing to the next level

 They were even more surprised when they found these interactions had better CSAT survey results than the average.
 Do customers actually care if it's an agent’s birthday?
 Do they want to be told to smile or to spread positivity?

-We came in to help them determine what exactly was happening - and if it had any impact on how the customers reacted during calls.
+We came in to help them determine what exactly was happening- and if it had any impact on how the customers reacted during calls.
 Were these unusual phrases actually working and did they build rapport with customers?

 The question was - How do customers react?
 We used Tethr’s AI analysis to see.

-Here’s how we did it: In Tethr, we created a way for our AI-powered conversation intelligence platform to recognize this type of conversational “over the top” language.
+Here’s how we did it: In Tethr, we created a way for our AI-powered conversation intelligence platform to recognize this type of conversational “over-the-top” language.

-We knew these customer interactions scored well, but we wanted to know whether the “over the top language” actually caused those scores to climb higher.
+We knew these customer interactions scored well, but we wanted to know whether the “over-the-top language” actually caused those scores to climb higher.

-When we used our Root Cause AI capability, which used statistical analysis to determine if one event has a direct effect on increased CSAT scores.
+We used our Root Cause AI capability, which used statistical analysis to determine if one event has a direct effect on increased CSAT scores.
 We found that while some conversations with the “over the top” language did score well, it wasn’t the whimsical addition of “plum pleasure” that did it.

 We concluded this: The agents who were using the unusual phrases were trying, (and in some cases trying really hard), to meet a customers’ needs.

-That agent effort made the difference - not the strange language.
+That agent effort made the difference: not the strange language.

 These calls also had fewer behaviors that we discourage, including: